Mobile Application Testing plays a pivotal role in the success of any app, even more so than any web or enterprise application.

 - Set up an assembly line with testing teams and roles defined to focus on specific test modules only and senior test experts focusing on end-to-end scenarios

 - Implemented process best practices for task breakdown, work assignment and daily collaborative meetings

-- Combined structured testing with exploratory methodology to enhance test coverage
+- Combined structured testing with an exploratory methodology to enhance test coverage

-- Leveraged Qualitrix mobile test framework to create standard functional and security test cases customized to the app requirement
+- Leveraged Qualitrix mobile app testing framework to create standard functional and security test cases customized to the app requirement

 - Reused standard report templates